Nucleic Acids Are Made Of Monomers Called: Complete Guide

 Each nucleotide, the monomer that makes up nucleic acids, consists of three parts:

 1. A nitrogenous base: There are five different nitrogenous bases in nucleic acids: adenine (A), guanine (G), cytosine (C), thymine (T), and uracil (U).
-In DNA, the bases are A, G, C, and T. In RNA, uracil replaces thymine Which is the point..
+In DNA, the bases are A, G, C, and T. In RNA, uracil replaces thymine Practical, not theoretical..

 2. A five-carbon sugar: DNA contains deoxyribose, while RNA contains ribose.
-The difference between these sugars is that deoxyribose lacks one oxygen atom compared to ribbose.
+The difference between these sugars is that deoxyribose lacks one oxygen atom compared to ribbose That's the whole idea..

-3. A phosphate group: This component gives nucleic acids their acidic properties and has a big impact in forming the backbone of the nucleic acid chain.
+3. A phosphate group: This component gives nucleic acids their acidic properties and matters a lot in forming the backbone of the nucleic acid chain.

 Nucleotide Polymerization

 Nucleotides link together through phosphodiester bonds, forming the sugar-phosphate backbone of nucleic acids.
-In this bond, the phosphate group of one nucleotide connects to the sugar of the next nucleotide And that's really what it comes down to..
+In this bond, the phosphate group of one nucleotide connects to the sugar of the next nucleotide Simple as that..

 The sequence of nitrogenous bases along this backbone is what carries genetic information.
-This sequence is read in groups of three called codons, each of which specifies a particular amino acid or a start/stop signal for protein synthesis Not complicated — just consistent..
+This sequence is read in groups of three called codons, each of which specifies a particular amino acid or a start/stop signal for protein synthesis.

 The Double Helix Structure